SamSamskies/CarND-Vehicle-Detection/writeup_report.md

 ####1.
 Describe how (see seventh code cell in `vehicle_detection.py`) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I searched in the bottom half of the image below the horizon and above the car hood.
-To decide on the scales on overlap values and just ran many experiments on the test images to get a feel what worked well.
+To decide on the scales and overlap values I ran many experiments on the test images to get a feel what worked well.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?